McNae's Essential Law for Journalists, 26th Edition

 Summary

-Affectionately known as McNae’s, this book has been journalism’s go-to authority on media law since 1954.
-This new edition captures the essence of this ever-evolving area of law.
+Affectionately known simply as McNae’s, this book prevails as journalism’s most succinct authority on media law since its inception in 1954.

-Written by experts in media reporting and teaching, McNae’s is accessible for both students and journalists, providing the essentials while encouraging intellectual acuity as the complexities of the law are revealed.
+The new edition captures the essence of this hotly debated and evolving area of law.
+The authors’ expertise in media reporting and teaching ensures McNae’s is accessible for students and journalists, giving you the essentials and encouraging intellectual acuity as the complexities of the law are laid bare.

 Book Details